 Mr. Michael Bouchard

 Michael holds a Master’s Degree in Educational Leadership from the University of Victoria.
 Michael’s teaching experience ranges from three year olds through to the university level.
 He has over twenty years of teaching experience in the public and independent school systems.
 As a principal, he has a decade of experience leading innovative schools in concept-based and arts-infused learning.
 He believes that all students have great potential for academic, social, and creative learning.

-Ms. Vasti Barry
+Mrs. Vasti Barry

 Grade Three Teacher